lunextelecom/event-processor/README.md

 * App api to check, add event (proxy to handler)

 ```
-#add event to system, return a key that can be used to check data result
+## Add event to system, return a key that can be used to check data result
 POST /event?evtname=&result=
-function string addevent(event)
 - Params:
 evtName: name of event
 result: true/false(true: wait and get result, false: async)